maziac/DeZog/documentation/EmulatorInterface.md

 Missing:
 - step-over, disassemble: not in serial protocol. done in gdb.
-- machine info: not available.
+- EmulatorClass info: not available.
 - Possibility to change the 'driver', e.g. Spectrum 48k or Spectrum 128k